Donald Trump Would Lose To Any Of The Five Highest-Polling Democratic Candidates, According To New Poll

 Following Biden is Bernie Sanders, who would beat Trump by 14 points, 53 to 39 percent.
 Elizabeth Warren would beat him by 12 points, 52 to 40 percent; Kamala Harris would beat him by 11 points, 51 to 40 percent.

-The only Democratic candidate who would beat Trump by double digits is South Bend Mayor Pete Buttigieg; in a hypothetical matchup, Buttigieg would beat Trump 49 percent to 40 percent.
+The only Democratic candidate who would not beat Trump by double digits is South Bend Mayor Pete Buttigieg.
+In a hypothetical matchup, Buttigieg would beat Trump 49 percent to 40 percent.

 Although these numbers bode well for the Democratic Party as a whole, they’re not good news for Joe Biden.
-That’s because Biden’s team has been insisting that Biden is the only candidate who can beat Trump; these polling numbers seem to indicate otherwise.
+That’s because Biden’s team has been insisting that Biden is the only candidate who can beat Trump, but these polling numbers seem to indicate otherwise.

-Further, the same poll mirrored the results of the Quinnipiac University poll, at least as it applies to Michigan: which is to say, all five of the highest-polling Democrats in that sate would easily beat Trump in Michigan in 2020.
+Further, the same poll mirrored the results of the Quinnipiac University poll, at least as it applies to Michigan.
+All five of the highest-polling Democrats in that state would easily beat Trump in Michigan in 2020.